fpgaprince/rtd/docs/source/sequential.rst

 and only so on their signal level.
 They are level senstive.

 Over time there was an incentive for minimizing the time/window in which these circuits would respond to changes in the input.
-We wanted it to be definitive.
+We wanted it to be definitive, precise.

-To do this, the latch was proceeded by a pulse detector.
+To do this, the pulse detector/edge detector was introduced.
+Its ciruit would preceed the latch.
-The resulting circuit became known as an edge triggered devices, the flip flop.
+The resulting circuit became known as the flip flop, an edge triggered device/latch.

-And instead of using an enable signal, a clock signal was introduced/substituted.
+Instead of using an enable signal, a clock signal was also introduced/substituted.
-The clock signal is periodic and consistent?

-It allowed us
+The clock signal is periodic signal.
+It allowed us to..

-    We can synchornize multiple events.

-    We can predetermine when things happen.

-    We can expect things to happen at very specific times.
-We can predict.

-    With a clock we establish a sense of time.
+    synchornize circuits and events with respect to time and each other.

+    predetermine/predefine/predict events.

-It is when we add timing, things become interesting.
-It allow us to create more sophisticated circuits, solving more complex problems.
+With timing, things become more interesting, allowing us to create more sophisticated circuits, and thus.. solve more complex/complicated problems.

     Time and timing is everything in this world..

 From this point onward, all sequential circuit implies memory/storage and a clock.
-The smallest memory element, being the flip flop.
-D FF to be specific.